exakat/exakat/docs/Development.rst

 * NoAtomPropertyInside : Docs for NoAtomPropertyInside

-* NoAtomWithoutPropertyInside : Docs for NoAtomWithoutPropertyInside
+* NoAtomWithoutPropertyInside : Checks that no atom, located below the current one, contains the property mentionned.

 * NoChildWithRank : checks that the current atom has no children, after following the link , and checking for the rank